-- As Guarantor, we may repurchase a Mortgage in connection with a payment on our guarantee of that Mortgage. - As Administrator, we may repurchase, or require or permit a seller or servicer to repurchase, a Mortgage if a repurchase is necessary or desirable: - •• to maintain servicing of the Mortgage in accordance with provisions of the Guide, or - •• to maintain the status of the Pool as a grantor trust for federal income tax purposes, or to the extent not inconsistent with the immediately preceding clause, to maintain the REMIC status of any assets with respect to which a REMIC election is made. - As Guarantor, we may repurchase under our guarantees, or require or permit a seller or servicer of a Mortgage to repurchase, any Mortgage if: - •• such Mortgage is 120 days or more delinquent, or - •• we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the property securing such Mortgage is likely or default is imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that make future payments on such Mortgage unlikely or impossible. - As Guarantor, we may repurchase a Mortgage if a bankruptcy court approves a plan that materially affects the terms of the Mortgage or authorizes a transfer or substitution of the underlying property. - As Administrator, we may repurchase, or require or permit the seller or servicer of a Mortgage to repurchase, a Mortgage if there is: - •• a material breach of warranty by a seller or servicer of the Mortgage, - •• a material defect in the documentation for the Mortgage, or - •• a failure by a seller or servicer to comply with any requirements or terms set forth in the Guide and Mortgage purchase documents. - As Administrator, we will repurchase a Mortgage, if: - •• Freddie Mac determines that its acquisition of the Mortgage was unauthorized and repurchase of such Mortgage is necessary to comply with applicable law, or - •• a court of competent jurisdiction or a federal government agency duly authorized to oversee or regulate Freddie Mac's mortgage purchase business requires repurchase of such Mortgage. - As Administrator, we may repurchase a Mortgage if compliance with applicable law requires a change in any of the terms of such Mortgage (including a change in the mortgage coupon, principal balance, amortization schedule, timing of payments or last scheduled payment date).
+- As Guarantor, we may repurchase a Mortgage in connection with a payment on our guarantee of that Mortgage. - As Administrator, we may repurchase, or require or permit a seller or servicer to repurchase, a Mortgage if a repurchase is necessary or desirable: - •• to maintain servicing of the Mortgage in accordance with provisions of the Guide, or - •• to maintain the status of the PC Pool as a grantor trust for federal income tax purposes, or to the extent not inconsistent with the immediately preceding clause, to maintain the REMIC status of any assets with respect to which a REMIC election is made. - As Guarantor, we may repurchase under our guarantees, or require or permit a seller or servicer of a Mortgage to repurchase, any Mortgage if: - •• such Mortgage is 120 days or more delinquent, or - •• we determine, on the basis of information from the related borrower or servicer, that loss of ownership of the property securing such Mortgage is likely or default is imminent due to borrower incapacity, death or hardship or other extraordinary circumstances that make future payments on such Mortgage unlikely or impossible. - As Guarantor, we may repurchase a Mortgage if a bankruptcy court approves a plan that materially affects the terms of the Mortgage or authorizes a transfer or substitution of the underlying property. - As Administrator, we may, or we may require or permit the seller or servicer of a Mortgage to, repurchase any Mortgage or (within six months of the issuance of the related PCs) substitute for any Mortgage a Mortgage of comparable type, unpaid principal balance, remaining term and yield, if there is:

+- •• a material breach of warranty by a seller or servicer of the Mortgage, - •• a material defect in the documentation for the Mortgage, or - •• a failure by a seller or servicer to comply with any requirements or terms set forth in the Guide and Mortgage purchase documents. - As Administrator, we will repurchase a Mortgage or (within two years of the issuance of the related PCs) substitute for the Mortgage a Mortgage of comparable type, unpaid principal balance, remaining term and yield, if: - •• a court of competent jurisdiction or a federal government agency duly authorized to oversee or regulate Freddie Mac's mortgage purchase business determines that Freddie Mac's purchase of the Mortgage was unauthorized and Freddie Mac determines that a cure is not practicable without unreasonable effort or expense, or - •• such court or government agency requires a repurchase of the Mortgage. - As Administrator, we will repurchase or require or permit the seller or servicer to repurchase a convertible ARM when the borrower exercises the option to convert the related interest rate from an adjustable rate to a fixed rate.